Climate extremes threaten Australia's wine industry

 At the same time, the CSIRO said the intensity of extreme rainfall events is likely to increase, a pattern already seen over the last 12 months.

-“The science projections do not point to Australia’s climate getting any more favorable,” said Phin Ziebell, agribusiness economist, National Australia Bank.
+“The science projections do not point to Australia’s climate getting any more favourable,” said Phin Ziebell, agribusiness economist, National Australia Bank.

 Other measures to deal with warmer temperatures include new irrigation methods that save water and specially developed sunscreen that is sprayed on grapes.